jjkirn/sliver-c2/notes/part1.md

  a4ace178   GREAT_EXAMINATION   http(s)     DESKTOP-WS01   XYZ\alice   windows/amd64      13s             53s
 ```

-Great, ready to use the beacon in Part 2.
+Great, this was one way to get sliver working, in part 2 I will show another way and an alternate way to bypass AV.

 ---
 End of Part 1.